bbauska/W3Cx-4of5-thru-May-2024/README.md

 <h3 id="ch1-5-7">1.5.7 Volume Meters</h3>
 <!------------------------------------------------------------------------------------------------>

-**Important note:** the volume meter implementations below use rough approximations and cannot be taken as the most accurate way to compute an exact volume.
+<b>Important note:</b> the volume meter implementations below use rough
+approximations and cannot be taken as the most accurate way to compute an exact volume.
 See at the end of the page for some extra explanations, as well as links to better (and more complex) implementations.